NitrogenUA/gppredictor-addon/README.md

 ![Like this](https://github.com/NitrogenUA/gppredictor-addon/blob/master/example.png)

 ### Features
-* removes the banner from the top of the league page
+* Removes the banner from the top of the league page and hides the FB like-button.
-* estimates league points you will receive based of your prediction
+* Estimates league points you will receive based of your prediction.
-* calculates overall total points for each league member, according to estimated points gained
+* Calculates overall total points for each league member, according to estimated points gained.
-* sorts the table to reflect total points estimated.
+* Sorts the table to reflect total points estimated.

 ### Background
 As I was getting excited about the start of the 2016 F1 season friends invited me to take part in the F1 fantasy league at Autosport's GRAND PRIX PREDICTOR.
 I was having great fun with it, but when the time to reap the points came I found myself slightly disappointed realizing it might take from hours to days for the points to be calculated and put into the system.
 So I proceeded to code a solution around that.
 In retrospect - it took roughly 14-15 hours for points for australian GP to appear on the site, so it wasn't a terrible delay really.
 A that point, though, I was minutes away from finishing first functional draft of this script.
 And I knew it will still be useful for the next race and the ones after it.
 So I went on and finished it and now sharing it with the world.
 Although 'finished' might be an overstatement in this case as the work is still ongoing.